 The majority of cordless DECT phones tend to offer roughly the same range.
 This is usually about 50 meters for indoor usage and 300 meters for outdoor usage.
 Indoor usage is assumed to be where the phones base and handset are used within a house or analogous structure, whereas outdoor usage assumes both devices are being used outdoors.
 Typically the range of a specific device will be included with its information or located inside its manual.
 These ratings are, in many ways, estimates.

-Unable to account for the specific challenges of every environment and set up, cordless phone manufacturers attempt to test their devices in a variety of settings to obtain data on maximum range.
-In certain environments or settings, obstacles have the potential to impede transmissions, leading to loss of signal strength and potentially reduced range.
+There are many different factors which can affect cordless phone range.
+Naturally, manufacturers aren't able to test for every possible environment and set up.
+However, most of the bigger brands like Gigaset and Panasonic do perform in-depth tests on their models.
+But in certain environments or settings, obstacles have the potential to impede transmissions.
+This can lead to loss of signal strength and potentially reduced range.
 This effect is often accountable for poor performance of cordless phones and other radio devices in certain areas.

 In the case of overcoming obstacles to signal, a cordless phone which simply has a longer range, such as the BT Elements, is not quite enough to solve the signal challenges.
 However, a device does exist which is capable of not only boosting the range of a cordless phone but also potentially helping to alleviate some of the headaches caused by less-than-optimal signal environments.

 The Cordless Phone Repeater